-Household bills have been following an upward trend in recent years, with estimates suggesting they're likely to top £1,500 by 2015.
+Household energy bills have been following an upward trend in recent years, with estimates suggesting they're likely to top £1,500 by 2015.

-Don't just shrug and accept a high bill though - find out why your bill has gone up and do something about it.
+Don't just shrug and accept a high energy bill though - find out why your bill has gone up and do something about it.

 Why is my household bill higher?

 1. Is it an estimated bill?

 If you receive a bill that's higher (or lower!) than expected, your first port of call should always be to check whether it's based on an estimated meter reading.

 Estimated meter readings can get your usage completely wrong.
 You can find out whether or not it's an estimate look for 'estimate' or an 'e' written next to the number of units you've used.

 If it is an estimate, take your own meter reading and give it to your energy supplier - they'll send you a new, correct bill.

 If you don't know how to take your own meter reading simply determine what kind of meter you have.
 If you have a standard meter reading you should see a mechanical display that shows your readings in digits.
 Just read the black numbers from left to right, don't make a note of the numbers in red.

 If you have a dial meter on the other hand, which will look like a small clock, your meter reading is a bit trickier.
 You should be able to simply read off the numbers the dial points to, but different dials placed next to each other rotate in opposite directions, so make sure you read it carefully.